Venezuela says better oil loans deal reached with China

 SHORTAGES, UNREST

-Perez is seen as more inclined toward reform than other factions of the ruling Socialist Party.
+Perez is seen as more inclined towards reform than other factions of the ruling Socialist Party.
 But many economists express doubt he could turn around Venezuela given the severity of its crisis.

 Inflation hit 180.9 percent and the economy contracted 5.7 percent last year, according to central bank figures, and unofficial estimates for this year paint an even gloomier picture.

-The opposition is working toward a recall referendum against Maduro, whom they say is pushing Venezuela toward a humanitarian disaster.
+The opposition is working towards a recall referendum against Maduro, whom they say is pushing Venezuela towards a humanitarian disaster.

 Over the weekend Maduro added the government would take over idled factories, stoking rumors that Polar, the country's largest food and beverage maker, might be targeted.
 The company had recently shut down several factories due to a lack of raw materials.